 The trip will take around 3 hours from Tokyo to the snow monkeys bus stop but there are different ways of getting there which we cover in detail in the article linked below.
-If you prefer there are also organised day tours from Tokyo available.
+If you prefer there are also snow monkey day tours available.